-Despite 2022 being a record year in healthcare M&A, deal volume has slowed moving into 2023, dropping 17% between Q2 2022 and Q2 2023.
-However, despite the decline in deal volume, multiples seem to be climbing their way back up to 2021 levels, painting a picture of an M&A environment in which buyers are pickier about transactions, but willing to pay higher amounts.
+While 2022 was a record year in healthcare M&A, deal volume slowed a bit in 2023, dropping 17% between Q3 2022 and Q3 2023.
+However, despite the decline in deal volume, multiples were climbing their way back up to 2021 levels, painting a picture of a 2024 M&A environment in which buyers are pickier about transactions, but willing to pay higher amounts.

 With the industry’s excellent performance (compared to other industries) in the current economic down-cycle, and with more uncertainty ahead, we expect healthcare companies will continue to see high valuations and deal volume through the end of 2024.

 Here are some of our analysts’ predictions for the coming year in healthcare M&A:

 Essential Healthcare Will Become a Priority